|

 by boat from Ceiba Tops.
 On the way we stopped at the larger town of

 Indiana to buy candy for the children.
-When we arrived we went first to

 the home of a family in the village.
 We enjoyed their hospitality and ate